-Jana Emburey (born 1979) is a visual artist working across a wide range of media.
+Jana works across a wide range of media.
 Her body of work includes paintings, drawings, printmaking and sculpture.
-Jana’s work explores the concept of time perception, memory and inter-connectivity.
+Her art explores the concept of time perception, memory and inter-connectivity.
 She is preoccupied with our transient nature, our innate need to preserve memories, how those are influenced by our emotions and how our current and future state is shaped by our perception of the past.
 Her work alternates between an esoteric exploration and an outside view, connecting past and present with the concept of oneness.

 The Sweet Oblivion series she is currently concentrating on has its roots in the concept of human population growth.
 It is about the multiplication of microscopic cells, compared to the ever expanding growth of the human race.
 The titles of these works and the arrangements of the cells give a clue to the state or behaviour of humans on mass which she tries to emulate.
 These delicate, intricate and meditative drawings tend to imbue a sense of calm and serenity and it is important to her that viewers find their own meaning in her works.